NobodydeBunny/ColorForge/README.md

 ## ✦ License

-MIT License — free to use, modify, and distribute.
+GNU General Public License v3.0 — you're free to use, study, modify, and distribute this software, but any derivative work must also remain open-source under the same license.

+See [`LICENSE`](LICENSE) for the full terms.

 ---